Updated October 5th 2023

 2. Decide on your type of ceremony

-To get legally married in Ireland, you must register your intent to marry three months prior to your ceremony date and meet with the registrar five days before the ceremony.
+To get legally married in Ireland, you must register your intent to marry three months prior to your ceremony date and meet with the registrar in person five days before the ceremony.
 Registering your intent to marry can be done from outside Ireland.

 If you choose to legally marry here, there are a number of options from religious ceremonies to civil services to humanist ceremonies.
 There are a few things that are slightly different in Northern Ireland and Ireland so just get in touch if this is something you want, we will discuss the process and I will put you in touch with a celebrant who can deliver a ceremony of your choice.